Cancer Care: How to Eat When You Don’t Want To

 When you’ve been diagnosed with cancer or are going through treatment, loss of appetite is a common issue.
-There are many reasons for this, including the emotional weight of the diagnosis, possible side effects from treatment, nausea and vomiting, pain, or changes in taste or smell.
+Most of the time it’s due to the cancer itself and its treatment.

-“Not eating enough when you’re undergoing cancer treatment can result in weight loss and decreased muscle mass, both of which may lead to even more fatigue and make it harder to tolerate treatment,” says Farah Nasraty, MD, an oncologist and hematologist at Scripps MD Anderson Cancer Center.
+“Not eating enough when you’re undergoing cancer treatment can result in weight loss and decreased muscle mass, both of which may lead to even more fatigue and make it harder to tolerate treatment,” says Farah Nasraty, MD, an oncologist and hematologist at Scripps Cancer Center and Scripps Clinic Rancho Bernardo.
 “Getting adequate nutrition is vital to maintain your strength, feel your best and get the most from your treatment.”

 Even though you may not have much of an appetite, there are things you can do to make it easier to maintain a healthy diet during cancer treatment.

-Try these eight tips to help your body get the vitamins and nutrients you need:
+Try these tips to help you get the vitamins and nutrients your body needs:

-Eat four to six small high-protein and high-calorie meals a day to provide constant energy and fuel.
+Eat four to six small high-protein and high-calorie meals and snacks a day to provide constant energy and fuel.

 Try setting an alarm as a reminder to eat every two to three hours.
 Make sure to include protein with every meal and snack.
 High-protein foods include eggs, meat, poultry, seafood, beans, lentils, nut butters, Greek yogurt, cottage cheese and milk.